intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 # Configuration Tasks

-Nauta's configuration is specified by a YAML* configuration file.
-Nauta will look for this file at the location defined the `ENV_CONFIG` environment variable (explained in [Installation Process](../Installation_Process/IP.md)).
+Nauta's configuration is specified by a _YAML* Configuration file_.
+Nauta will look for this file at the location defined in the `ENV_CONFIG` environment variable (explained in [Installation Process](../Installation_Process/IP.md) and an example configuration file is also shown in [Configuration File Information](../Configuration_Tasks_Variables/CTV.md)).
 This configuration file specifies network proxies, DNS server locations, and other Nauta related parameters listed below.

 **Note 1:** In the examples shown, Green indicates a parameter name, and Blue indicates an example parameter value.
 Some configuration variables are of type _dictionary_ , and for these: `{}` indicates an empty dictionary.
 Likewise, some variables are of type _list_, and for these: `[]` indicates an empty list.

-**Note 2:** All parameters present in the config file must have values.
+**Note 2:** All parameters present in the configuration file _must_ have values.
 For example: `proxy:`.
-Setting the config file with no value causes errors.
+Setting the configuration file with no value causes errors.

 ## Example Configuration File

 **Note:** This is an _example_ file, containing dummy values for a few of the supported configuration values.
 For a complete list, refer to the section after the YAML file example below.

-1. In the YAML file, the _list of items_ is a sequence of elements starting in new line with a dash at the beginning.
+1. In the YAML file, the _list of items_ is a sequence of elements starting on a new line with a dash at the beginning.
 For example, an empty list: [].
-In an abbreviated form, elements can also be enclosed in one line.
+In an abbreviated form, elements can also be enclosed on a single line.

 1. In the YAML file, a dictionary is a sequence of pairs for the element's _key: value_.
-It can also be presented with each pair in new line or abbreviated in one line.
+It can also be presented with each pair on a new line or abbreviated on a single line.

 ### YAML File Example